Using drawing at work (even if your job has nothing to do with creativity)

 Using drawing at work sounds simple, but it isn't always easy.

-Not because drawing is hard, but because it asks you to slow down, to make thinking visible, and sometimes to sit with vagueness a bit longer than feels comfortable.
+Not because drawing is hard.
+But because it asks you to slow down, make thinking visible, and sometimes sit with vagueness a bit longer than feels comfortable.

-If this article resonated with you, you’ll probably feel at home there.
+No talent required.
+If this article resonated, you'll feel at home there.